-This guide is available from the SCSI PCI Adapters Web page at http://publib.boulder.ibm.com/ infocenter/pseries/v5r3/index.jsp?topic=/com.ibm.pseries.doc/hardware_docs/scsipciadapters.htm.
+This guide is available from the SCSI PCI Adapters Web page at http://publib.boulder.ibm.com/infocenter/pseries/v5r3/index.jsp?topic=/com.ibm.pseries.doc/hardware_docs/scsipciadapters.htm.

-Removing and replacing covers and doors Use these instructions to remove, replace, or install covers to access components or perform service.
+Use these instructions to remove, replace, or install covers to access components or perform service.

-"Removing and replacing the expansion unit cover or door" on page 175 You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.
+You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.